tzickel/jr/README.md

 async def main():
     # Connect to the default redis port on localhost
     redis = Multiplexer()
+    try:
         # Send commands to database #0 (and use by default bytes as utf8 strings decoder)
         db = redis.database(decoder=utf8_bytes_as_strings)
         # Shortcut so you don't have to type long words each time
         c = db.command
         cr = db.commandreply
         # Send an pipelined SET request where you don't care about the result (You don't have to use bytes notation or caps)
         await c(b'SET', 'Hello', 'World!')
         # Send a pipelined GET request and resolve it immediately
         print('Hello, %s' % await cr(b'GET', 'Hello'))
         # You can even send both commands together atomically (so if the first fails the second won't run)
         async with db.multi() as m:
             m.command(b'SET', 'Hello', 'World!')
             hello = m.command(b'GET', 'Hello')
         print('Atomic Hello, %s' % await hello())
+    finally:
+        await redis.aclose()

 if __name__ == '__main__':